Skip to main content

 • the provisionally accepted amount of the grant and the income generated by the action and

-In addition, whenever a profit is made, it will be recovered.
+In addition, whenever a profit is made, it will be recovered in accordance with the grant agreement.
 The National Agency or Executive Agency are entitled to recover the percentage of the profit corresponding to the Union contribution to the eligible costs actually incurred by the beneficiary to carry out the action.
-Further clarifications on the calculation of the profit will be provided for actions for which grants take the form of reimbursement of a specified proportion of eligible costs. ↩ back
+Further clarifications on the calculation of the profit will be provided for actions for which grants take the form of reimbursement of a specified proportion of eligible costs.